-This clean eating layered sweet potato casserole doesn’t look like much, but it’s mighty delicious!!
+This layered sweet potato casserole doesn’t look like much, but it’s mighty delicious!!

 Still struggling to get into the kitchen more often?
 Wishing it were easier to cook healthier foods more often?
 Don’t want to give up hours of your precious weekend for food prep?

 I understand.
 Bringing time into your life for nourishment is not always the quick thing we hope it will be.
 Getting into the kitchen on a daily basis is truly difficult for some people.
 But I’ve found that for many, it’s less a matter of time, and more a matter of knowhow.

 So many of you have grown up on boxed and packaged foods.
 If you’ve grown up with microwaved meals, the truth is, it’s going to take some effort on your part to start making sure you have kitchen time, each and every day.

 And for those of you that do cook, many of you cook the same things over and over again because it’s what you know, and because you know it, it’s the easiest thing to do.
 So you eat the same thing over and over.

 But nourishment is meant to include variety.
 We literally need to “eat the rainbow” to keep or improve our health.

 At my last doctor visit, my doctor told me that the liver loves orange foods.
 It thrives off of the nutrients it gets from carrots, sweet potatoes, orange bell peppers and more.